 We went into the little meeting held in a school house Whigs, Free Soilers, and Democrats.
 We came out of it Republicans and we were the first Republicans in the Union.

 Founder of the United States Republican Party

 The museum is a private, professional historical endeavor.
-It utilizes the National Archives Presidential Library and Museum model: a museum that tells the Republican story using interactive exhibits, documents, artifacts, photographs, videos, and a library that houses the collective recorded Republican history (documents, recordings, etc.) to support research and other scholarly activities.
+The museum and archives will follow the National Archives presidential library and museum model: a museum that captures our nation’s republican principles using interactive exhibits, documents, artifacts, photographs, and videos and a library that houses the movement’s collective recorded history to support research and other scholarly activities.